SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-A date to get the day of the week from.
+A date value that will be used to determine the corresponding day of the week.

 Returns¶